Put-in-Bay October News 2018

-Billy Market stopped by the PIB Owners Association meeting on Saturday, Sept.
+Billy Market stopped by the Put-in-Bay Owners Association meeting on Saturday, Sept.
 22nd, to talk about what’s being done concerning

 “CIJ.”
-He told those present he will be calling Christmas in July CIJ from now on for his distaste for that weekend.
+He told those present he will be called Christmas in July CIJ from now on for his distaste for that weekend.

 Road Race Reunion a Big Success

 The Road Race Reunion the last week in September was certainly a great event for Put-in-Bay.
 You would have thought the Put-in-Bay Airport was a mini-Le Mans with all the old sports cars racing around the field.
 The weather was a bit iffy on Monday and Tuesday, but by Wednesday it was absolutely stellar.
 The change of the event from August to September didn’t seem to deter anyone from having fun.
 We look forward to the Road Race Reunion coming back to the island for many years to come so island fans have another great island event to enjoy.

 At the September meeting of the Put-in-Bay Village Council, Anne Auger was appointed acting Village Administrator.
 Anne has worked for the Village for more than ten years and assisted former Village Administrator Dough Knauer when he held the position.
 The move came after

 some members of the Village Council became frustrated with recently-hired Doug Blessing who was hired as village administrator and operator of the Village’s water plant earlier this summer.

 EPA officials weren’t particularly happy that Blessing held both positions, plus his

 repeated absence from the job due to medical reasons and numerous violations from the EPA under his tenure at the water plant were part of the decision.